The Incomprehensible Characteristic of Love

 II.
 THE BEDROCK OF LOVE

-Right before the passage under study this week (in 3:17a) Paul states that Christ may dwell in your hearts.
+Right before the passage under study this week (in 3:17), Paul states that Christ may dwell in your hearts.
 Contextually, this is not a soteriological statement, but rather one pertaining to the believer’s sanctification, and that is, Christ would be at home in the heart of every believer.
-Therefore, believers (you and I) are rooted and grounded in love to the degree they allow Christ to dwell in their hearts.
+Therefore, we believers are rooted and grounded in love to the degree we allow Christ to dwell in our hearts.
 Being rooted and grounded are inseparably linked.

 Obviously, these two words, rooted and grounded, are used metaphorically.
 The former is a botanical word that compares the believer to a plant—rooted in the love of God.
 Grounded is borrowed from the world of architecture and expresses the idea of being established on a foundation of love.
-Whereas mixing metaphors does not make for the best in English prose, their use by Paul communicates excellent theology, implying that love will be a constant source (rooted) and stabilizing force (grounded).
+While mixed metaphors may have made your high school English teacher get out her red pen, with these participles Paul communicates excellent theology, implying that love will be a constant source (rooted) and stabilizing force (grounded).
 Both are gifts from God in the life of the believer.

 How is this so?
-When saved, the love of God has been poured out within our hearts through the Holy Spirit who was given to us states Romans 5:5b.
+When we are saved, the love of God has been poured out within our hearts through the Holy Spirit who was given to us states Paul in Romans 5:5.

-Second Thessalonians 3:5b states that the Lord who guides our hearts into the love of God.… Accordingly, at salvation the believer is strengthened with power through His Spirit in the inner man (Ephesians 3:16b).
-He or she is positionally filled with all of Christ’s love; therefore, a believer immediately becomes rooted and grounded in love at salvation.
+Second Thessalonians 3:5 asserts that it is the Lord who guides our hearts into the love of God.
+Accordingly, at salvation the believer is strengthened with power through His Spirit in the inner man (Ephesians 3:16).
+He or she is in the position of being filled with all of Christ’s love; therefore, a believer immediately becomes rooted and grounded in love at salvation.
 Such is the very nature of every true follower of Christ who has been born from above by Him.
 This incomprehensible love coming from God is a gift bestowed in you!
 In essence, every believer is a very loving person!
-Whether or not the believer—you or I—have matured to live out this truth is another thing.
+Whether the believer has matured to live out this truth is another thing.

-Love (agapé) means “unconditional love” and is used here to refer to one’s imputed character at salvation versus his or her emotions.
+Love (agapé) means “unconditional love” and is used here to refer an imputed characteristic given at salvation rather than an emotion.
 When we have properly dealt with our sin and our selfishness, this love naturally flows from every believer’s life.
 We will find ourselves wanting to serve others and sacrifice for them.
 Even if others have wronged us, we will find the capacity to forgive because God’s love has been bestowed in our hearts by Him.
-Love then, in this sense, is not a constant self-discipline continuously in need of conjured, fake emotions.
+Love then, in this sense, is not a set of conjured or faked emotions.

 Love is the bedrock of every true believer.
 Its unrelenting persistent presence authenticates true conversion.